TauGuide/tau-guide-documents/docs/quick-start.md

 Agoras itself is comprised of 3 distinct parts:

 - Automated Knowledge Economy.

 - Computational Resource Market.

 - Advanced Currency with Derivatives Features.<br><br>

+  It's a cryptocurrency that is powered with the Tau technology and so it is controlled solely and effectively by its users.
+It also facilitates, for the first time, a knowledge market, featuring knowledge-cash transactions.
+It will also support a computational resources market and a derivatives market allowing advanced monetary features, for example: the ability to get risk-free interest without printing new coins. <br><br>
+  For now the token only marks holdings in the future Agoras coin, when it’ll be ready.
+The Agoras tokens and coins will be the currency of very new and very big economies, as big as the economical value of knowledge and of computational resources.<br><br>

-Agoras.Live is a decentralised service open market where users can trade knowledge with one another.
+Agoras.Live is an open market where users can trade knowledge with one another.

 ---